medss19/Coddle/README.md

    - Choose your preferred programming language.
    - Explore cheatsheets, projects, and video links specific to Python, Java, and C++.

-2. **Random Facts:**
+2. **Common Coding Sites:**
-   - Get a quick dose of random coding facts to enhance your understanding.
+   - Get a quick dose of common coding sites to quickly access.

 3. **Contribute:**
    - Accessible to Admins: Add new content to our database and share your knowledge.